 Diagnosis of Amyotrophic Lateral Sclerosis

-ALS is difficult to diagnose because the symptoms are similar to those of other neuromuscular disorders, many of which are treatable.
+Lou Gehrig's disease is difficult to diagnose because the symptoms are similar to those of other neuromuscular disorders, many of which are treatable.
 The diagnosis is usually based on a complete neurological examination and clinical tests.

 A neurological exam usually shows evidence of muscle weakness (localized or widespread, depending on the extent of the disease).
 The exam also reveals muscle atrophy.
 The muscles may be so stiff that when the neurologist moves them, they continue to move abnormally afterward.
 When the neurologist tests the "knee jerk" reaction, the movement is abnormally quick.